happyhappysundays/SparkBox/README.md

 - Expression pedal input on GPIO34 for altering the current parameter or on/off switch
 - Uses BLE so that it can be used with music function of the Spark app
 - Allows connection of the app for full simultaneous control
-- Supports the most common diy display types: SSD1306 and SH1106
+- Supports the most common DIY display types: SSD1306 and SH1106
 - Switch presets either on footswitch, app or Spark to update display
 - Switch on and off all four major effects dynamically
 - Graphically display the effect state on the display